A lot of people think that credit cards will ruin your credit. But, if used responsibly, credit cards can affect your credit score in a good way.

 The highest credit score possible when using FICO and VantageScore 3.0 is 850.
 And while it is nearly impossible to achieve that without 30+ years of perfect credit history, credit cards can be crucial to help improve your credit score over time.

 Types of Credit Scores

 In order to use credit cards to positively affect your credit score, it’s important to first understand the different types of credit scores.
 To put it simply, a credit score is just a number than shows your risk to a lender – the higher the number, the lower the risk you are.
 But, not all credit scores are created equal.

 The most common credit score is the FICO credit score.
 The range of FICO scores is 300-850, with the average credit score for FICO coming in just around 700.
 Scores under 690 are poor/average, 690-720 are good, and 720 and above is very good/excellent.

 Credit bureaus like Experian, Equifax and TransUnion all produce their own FICO score for each person.

 VantageScore is simply another measurement for credit scores.
 The range is 300-850, so it can be easily compared to FICO scores.
 It counts multiple inquiries, even for different types of lines of credit, within a 14-day period as a single inquiry.

-VantageScore takes six things into affect when coming up with the score: payment history, age/type of credit, percentage of credit limit used, total amount owed, recent credit behavior and inquiries and total available credit.
+VantageScore takes six things into effect when coming up with the score: payment history, age/type of credit, percentage of credit limit used, the total amount owed, recent credit behavior and inquiries and total available credit.